Skip to Main Content

 Immunizations are one of the best ways to protect against diseases.
 Immunization-preventable diseases can be very serious, may require hospitalization, or even be deadly.
 They are extremely important for all children, babies through adolescence.

-Child and Adolescent Recommended Immunization Schedule, 2024
+Child and Adolescent Recommended Immunization Schedule

-Immunization schedule (2024)
+Immunization schedule (2025)

 AgeImmunizations